A look can say a lot.

-The encouraging and affirming gaze of a parent gives us the strength to overcome adversities in life, a look of acceptance and welcome turns acquaintances into our friends, and an inexplicable look of affinity and attraction can turn a stranger into our spouse.
-It’s the look of intimacy and unconcealable bliss between lovers and couples, the look that says, “I am so happy with you and I only want to be with you.”
+The encouraging and affirming gaze of a parent gives us the strength to overcome adversities in life.
+A look of acceptance and welcome turns acquaintances into our friends.
+And an inexplicable look of affinity and attraction can turn a stranger into our spouse.
+Love is the look of intimacy and unconcealable bliss between lovers and couples, the look that says, “I am so happy with you and I only want to be with you.”

 The look of love is so powerful, I believe that it can not only change the course of our lives, but change our lives from the inside out.
 But when does it do that?